 - Being arrested

-- Up to 10 years in prison for serious offences
+- Up to life in prison for the most serious offences

 A permanent criminal record could affect education and future career prospects, as well as potential future overseas travel.

 Make sure you’re fully aware of the pdf

 (453 KB) and that online activity is in compliance with the law.